Nathanpmyoung/nathanpmyoung.github.io/pages/AI and Integrity.md

 		- This is good value for money.
 How much would some AI safety focused foundations pay to place a person with integrity in OpenAI?
 I guess it is $1 - $10mn.
 Here you have someone who can give an accurate account of why they left a well-paying AI Safety role.
 I suggest that is worth a lot of money, especially if they are willing to forgo half of what they would have made.
 (This is a costly signal of integrity)
 	- Create an integrity prize
 		- There is much to celebrate here.
 A man looked at millions and decided he'd rather have the ability to speak honestly.
 That seems like the sort of behaviour we should want in the world.
 I want people who would hide Jews under their floorboards, I want people would walk away from interesting scientific problems to avoid building the nuclear bomb (Szilard) and I want people who value their honesty more than millions of dollars when they are developing world changing tech.
 		- Give a medium sized prize every year.
 Perhaps $100k as an AI Integrity prize.
 Find a set of judges who have demonstrated intellectual and practical integrity in the past and get them to vote every year for someone to award it to.
-Someone who has board
+Someone who has borne personal cost in AI to maintain their integrity.
+		- Don't be dumb about it.
+I would recommend Kokotajlo gets the inaugural award, but have an investigatory team on the staff to kick the tires (perhaps consider Kelsey Piper, who has a reputation of this to maintain).
+Aim to be 90+% confident that they will still endorse the award in 10 years, perhaps vote otherwise.
+	- Talk to your elected representatives, donate to AI safety organisations.
+		- Money makes a difference.
+I generally think that people should pay more for the things they want to protect.
+So rather than relying on the honesty of a few researchers, I want to use my time and money to push for changes.
+		-
 	-